What are the long-term benefits of braces?

 Prevent gum disease

 Gum disease, often categorized as gingivitis, is an infection in the soft tissues surrounding the teeth.
 While nearly half of the United States adult population has some variation of gum disease – braces to straighten teeth can help to prevent it later in life.
 Misaligned teeth can cause food to get stuck between them and usually becomes more irritable over time.
 Having straight teeth allows bacteria to be removed before it gets to the stage of causing gum disease.
+It is advisable to have your children visit a children’s dentist regularly to prevent dental issues such as gum disease and to learn proper oral hygiene.

 Prevent bone erosion